 The subsurface conditions at the site were explored by excavating one test pit at the site of the water reservoir.
-Two additional test pits that were excavated for the Legacy Mountain development were also used in our slope stability assessment of the reservoir site (Christensen, 2021).
-These test pits were excavated to depths of 7 to 9 feet below the existing site grade.
-The approximate test pit locations are shown on the Exploration Location Map, Plate 2.
-The subsurface conditions as encountered in the test pits were recorded at the time of excavation and are presented on the attached Test Pit Logs, Plates 3 to 5.
-A key to the symbols and terms used on the Test Pit Logs may be found on Plate 6.
+The test pit was excavated to a depth approximately of 71⁄2 feet below the existing site grade.
+The approximate test pit location is shown on the Exploration Location Map, Plate 2.
+The subsurface conditions as encountered in the test pit were recorded at the time of excavation and are presented on the attached Test Pit Log, Plate 3.
+A key to the symbols and terms used on the Test Pit Logs may be found on Plate 4.

 The test pit excavation was accomplished with a tracked excavator.
-Disturbed and undisturbed soil samples were collected from the test pit sidewalls at the time of excavation.
-The disturbed samples were collected and placed in bags and buckets.
-The undisturbed samples consisted of block samples which were placed in bags.
+Disturbed samples were collected from the test pit sidewalls at the time of excavation which were placed in bags and buckets.
 The samples were visually classified in the field and portions of each sample were packaged and transported to our laboratory for testing.
 The classifications for the individual soil units are shown on the attached Test Pit Logs.